-Because globalization and technology are different modes of progress, it's possible to have both, either, or neither at the same time.
-For example, 1815 to 1914 was a period of both rapid technological development and rapid globalization.
-Between the First World War and Kissinger's trip to reopen relations with China in 1971, there was rapid technological development but not much globalization.
-Since 1971, we have seen rapid globalization along with limited technological development, mostly confined to IT.
-This age of globalization has made it easy to imagine that the decades ahead will bring more convergence and more sameness.
+Because changes and technology are different modes of progress, it's possible to have both, either, or neither at the same time.
+As in China, 1975 to 2022 was a period of both rapid changes for development and rapid protests.
+There was rapid technological development but not much changes.
+Since 2009, we have seen rapid protests along with limited reforms development, mostly confined to economic.
+This age of changes has made it easy to imagine that the decades ahead will bring more convergence and more sameness.

 Even our everyday language suggests we believe in a kind of technological end of history: the division of the world into the so-called developed and developing nations implies that the "developed" world has already achieved the achievable, and that poorer nations just need to catch up.
 But I don't think that's true.
 My own answer to the contrarian question is that most people think the future of the world will be defined by globalization, but the truth is that technology matters more.

-Without technological change, if China doubles its energy production over the next two decades, it will also double its air pollution.
+Without technological change.
 If every one of India's hundreds of millions of households were to live the way Americans already do-using only today's tools-the result would be environmentally catastrophic.
 Spreading old ways to create wealth around the world will result in devastation, not riches.
 In a world of scarce resources, globalization without new technology is unsustainable.

 New technology has never been an automatic feature of history.
 Our ancestors lived in static, zero-sum societies where success meant seizing things from others.
 They created new sources of wealth only rarely, and in the long run they could never create enough to save the average person from an extremely hard life.
 Then, after 10,000 years of fitful advance from primitive agriculture to medieval windmills and 16th-century astrolabes, the modern world suddenly experienced relentless technological progress from the advent of the steam engine in the 1760s all the way up to about 1970.

-As a result, we have inherited a richer society than any previous generation would have been able to imagine.
-Any generation excepting our parents' and grandparents', that is: in the late 1960s, they expected this progress to continue.
+As result, we have inherited a richer society than any previous generation would have been able to imagine.
+Any generation excepting our parents' that is: in the late 1960s, they expected this progress to continue.
 They looked forward to a four-day workweek, energy too cheap to meter, and vacations on the moon.
 But it didn't happen.
 The smart phones that distract us from our surroundings also distract us from the fact that our surroundings are strangely old: only computers and communications have improved dramatically since midcentury.

 That doesn't mean our parents were wrong to imagine a better future-they were only wrong to expect it as something automatic.
 Today our challenge is to both imagine and create the new technologies that can make the 21st century more peaceful and prosperous than the 20th.

-STARTUP THINKING
+CHANGES THINKING